eventualbuddha/keysim.js/README.md

 ## Testing

-To run the tests in Chrome, run `npm test`.
+To run the tests in Chrome, run `npm run test:browser`.
 To run the tests in node, run `npm run test:node`.
+Running `npm test` will run both.

 ## Contributing